Click above to leave this site and see many of our past dogs and what they look like.

 Once the itinerary is sent, we expect prompt payment of final amount owing, NO PUP LEAVES UNLESS IT IS PAID FOR and cheques are not accepted.

-For those meeting me to personally pick up their pup, you must bring cash for the final payment on the day, and pay on delivery.
+For those meeting me to personally pick up their pup, you must bring cash for the final payment on the day, and pay on delivery, or you can do a transfer at least three weekdays before delivery is due, it MUST be in and clear.

-For the flyers, you keep the crate pup comes in, it is not a rental one.
-Take an old towel and some water to the airport with you, some old newspapers to put in the crate should it need cleaning will be useful too, if you take food take only a little, water is more important.
-If your pup comes by road there is no crate.
+For the flyers, Take an old towel and some water to the airport with you, some old newspapers to put in the crate should it need cleaning will be useful too, if you take food take only a little, water is more important.
+Because of recent changes in how we must transport pups we can no longer supply a crate to the interstate, or other more local buyers.

 For those picking up from me, you also need to bring your own crate if you do not have one you need a spare lap or little harness with seatbelt clip on it to secure your pup on the way home.

-Vet certificates are posted to those whose pups must fly, and given to new pup parents on delivery, as are forms to change chip details over to your name, I usually keep a scanned copy in case mail goes astray as well
+Vet certificates are posted to those whose pups must go interstate, or given to new pup parents on delivery, to change chip details over to your name, I will send asn email with a copy of the pups certificate as soon as the litter is registered with our chip company, you just follow directions to change the details over to yourself, I usually keep a scanned copy of vet certificate in case mail goes astray as well

 Vaccinations will be up to date, pup will have had at least one C3 we do not give any other than C3 vaccines ,we do not like too many live virus’ being shot into small pups at once.